thibaultyou/trading-toolbox/README.md

 # Trading Toolbox

-Trading Toolbox is a sophisticated application designed for executing trading operations on exchanges.
-It leverages cutting-edge technologies to monitor trades, execute actions based on predefined conditions, and apply advanced trading strategies.
+Trading Toolbox is an application designed for executing trading operations on exchanges.
+It aims to monitor trades, execute actions based on predefined conditions, and apply advanced trading strategies.

 **Note: The frontend component of this application is currently deactivated.
 Any files or directories prefixed with `_` are flagged for review.**